 Short week, long benefits

-The shorter workweek is gaining the attention of more and more economists and business leaders.
+The shorter workweek is gaining the attention of more and more economists and corporate leaders.
 Unilever has announced a one-year trial in New Zealand since last December, and the governments of Spain and Scotland have launched nationwide pilot programs.

 Research on the work week